-The Capital One® Secured MasterCard® is a secured card for people with poor credit.
+The Capital One Platinum Secured Credit Card is a secured card for people with poor credit.
 So unlike the First Progress card, you do need some credit to get approved, even if it’s bad.
-There’s no annual fee on the card and the minimum deposit is either $49, $99, or $200–based on your credit history.
+There’s no annual fee on the card and the minimum deposit is either $49, $99, or $200--based on your credit history.
 Your credit line will be $200 to start, but you’re always able to deposit more money to get a higher credit line if you’d like.
-You can also get a higher credit line after making five on-time payments.
+You’ll also automatically be considered for a higher credit line in just six months!

 DCU Visa® Platinum Secured Credit Card

 The DCU Visa® Platinum Secured Credit Card has no annual fee and has a minimum deposit of $500.
-Like most secured cards, whatever your deposit is will be your credit line–so you can go higher if you want.
-What I like about this card, though, is the APR for purchases–which right now is 12.50%.
+Like most secured cards, whatever your deposit is will be your credit line--so you can go higher if you want.
+What I like about this card, though, is the APR for purchases--which ranges from 11.75% to 18%.
 While not amazing, it’s lower than the average credit card rate, so you won’t be killing your wallet with interest if you have to carry a balance.
-To open this card, you need to be a member of Digital Federal Credit Union–which isn’t terribly difficult to do.
+To open this card, you need to be a member of Digital Federal Credit Union--which isn’t terribly difficult to do.

 There’s value here if you have no credit or if your credit has been beaten down from a past bankruptcy or something.
 It’ll be very tough to get a traditional card, let alone a secured card.
 So with instant approval and the ability to slowly build your credit back up, this card will be a great fit for many people.

-No, the First Progress Platinum Select MasterCard® Secured Credit Card doesn’t have rewards or anything major to write home about, but it does the job for people with little to no credit.
+Although the First Progress Platinum Select Mastercard® Secured Credit Card doesn’t have rewards or anything major to write home about, but it does the job for people with little to no credit.